MehdiTheMedoc/java3DEngine/README.md

 Boundbox collision detection !
 Seems to work properly, just need some testing to see if it's bug free.

+ok, it wasn't bug free.
+It's better now that I've a better comprehension of the 3D transformations

+added the normal mapping !
+It was pretty easy, I'm happy :)

 # Features
 - frames and tick gestion
 - scenes gestion